andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 current hour-long iteration was incrementally developed over time, with the original spanning a much more modest 20 minutes.

 "It developed from an initial urge to play with time.
-The back and forth wave has a mesmerizing quality that lulls the audience into a trance then we change up the pattern and it .
+The back and forth wave has a mesmerizing quality that lulls the audience into a trance before we change up the pattern and it throws them."
 I want something where the audience is just feeling bored before we change it up."

-"The piece is so much about the performing non-performance.
-Everyone is trying to look as if they're not aware that people are looking at them even though all eyes are on them."

 "It's based on a very simple pattern that keeps mutating for 14 performers that also involves about 200 Starbucks cups, 14 rifles, 14 pistols, 15 cell phones, 17 beer cans, and a whole bunch of costumes set to a whole bunch of country music."

-During the Q&A my friend Sean asks Mark about his thought process behind using country music as the soundtrack for the piece.
+During the Q&A section my friend Sean asks Mark about his thought process behind using country music as the soundtrack for the piece.

 "Honestly, before this piece I HATED country music!
 I couldn't stand it!
 But after going through and listening to hundreds of songs I have to say it grew on